-Scottish Autism is delighted to be delivering the latest Knowledge Share events in Fife and Orkney.
+Scottish Autism is delighted to be delivering the latest Knowledge Share events in Clackmannanshire.

-- Opportunity to hear Scottish Autism staff share their working knowledge and experience.
+- Hear Scottish Autism professionals share their working knowledge and experience

-- Case studies of real life situations of individuals across the spectrum and age range in a variety of settings.
+- Relate to real life case studies of supported individuals across the spectrum and age range in a variety of settings

 Voice, Participation & Involvement